orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - Two actions or sub-processes must be separated by a combinator.
 - Some actions have parameters (NOTE: As of Orbeon Forms 4.2, only a single, unnamed parameter is supported.).

-For example, the behavior of the (now deprecated) "Save" button is specified this way:
+For example, the behavior of the "Save" button, associated with the `save-final` process, is specified this way:

     require-uploads
-    then require-valid
+    then validate-all
     then save
     then success-message("save-success")
     recover error-message("database-error")